vindarel/colisper/README.markdown

 Call a hydra, that gives you the choice of the rule:

+- `colisper-hydra/body`: asks wether to work on the current defun, the file, the project.
 - `colisper-[defun/file/project]-hydra/body`: act on the current defun/file/project, where the actions can be:
-  -`c`heck the file: run all rules and display the diff in a compilation buffer,
+  -`c`heck only: run all rules and display the diff in a compilation buffer,
-  - `a`pply the rule(s): TODO
+  - `r`un and apply the replace rule(s).
+    - this doesn't show much output, use your VCS (Magit) to see changes.

 Or call a rule directly.
 For example, place the cursor inside a function and call `M-x colisper--format-to-debug`.
 It replaces the